-The mountain bike trail system within Versailles State Park covers over 20 miles.
+The mountain bike trail system within Versailles State Park covers over 25 miles.
 Most of the trails are flowing single track, built primarily by volunteers over the past 17 years.
 "Ride 'em all" to get in nearly 30 miles of trail riding!

 Shadow run is the trail most convenient to the mountain bike trail head.
 This single track trail is just over 4 miles in length.
 Often ridden "counter clockwise", the ride begins with a one mile climb.
 Once up top, the trail flows through tight turns within the cedar groves.

 As the name of this trail implies, this single track flows well above the Laughery Creek.
 Running just over 2 miles, this trail is not recommended for the beginner.